irJERAD/steph/content/post/firstrule.md

 Park the car in the drive way when playing to protect the house

 With this home as my chapel, radio my staff, herding of the sheeple.
-Press on for the next key, blow up any and all meek
+Press on for the next key, blow up any and all meek.

+Why do we play?
+'I want to win!'
+'I play to leave'
+Most of us want out, none of us seem to get there.
+The best are sent up to play on the real stage.
+Or is it a distraction why our leaders cower in tunnels below - trying to out wait prophesied -